 SQLite: similarly to Postgresql we would love to support SQLite, especially for low traffic websites.
 Piwik should ideally run anywhere, even on cheap and very small servers, Freedom boxes and USB sticks (in your pocket?).
 We would like to work with you to support SQLite if you can contribute in some way.

-Tokudb, MariaDB: Piwik is already compatible with TokuDB, MariaDB, and other Mysql compatible databases.
+MariaDB: Piwik is already fully compatible with MariaDB and other Mysql compatible databases.
 Feel free to use them with Piwik!

 Column storage databases: As well as Nosql, and possibly a better approach are the ‘Column storage databases’.
 This is a technology especially tailored to analytics workload.
 Some solutions are GPL such as Infinidb are partly compatible with Mysql queries.
 This could also offer a superb solution to scaling Piwik further.